ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 ray2 = tracer.fire_ray(2, 1, u_pixel=0.5, v_pixel=0.5)
 assert ray1.is_close(ray2)

-# Here we check that all pixels have been visited
+# Here we check that all pixels have been visited at least once
 tracer.fire_all_rays(lambda ray: Color(1.0, 2.0, 3.0))
 for row in range(image.height):
     for col in range(image.width):